 Steam engines were soon finding their way into other heavy vehicles.
 In the early 1800s, Cornishman Richard Trevithick (1771–1833) started building steam carriages with wobbly 3-m (10-ft) diameter wheels.
 Around this time, Trevithick's American counterpart Oliver Evans (1755–1819) built an ambitious steam-powered river digger called the Oruktor Amphibolos that could drive on either land or water.
 Belching fire and smoke like a dragon, it caused a sensation as it chugged down the Philadelphia streets in 1804.

 Photo: Steam engines were too large and cumbersome to power cars to begin with.
-This one is a newly rebuilt steam locomotive working on the Swanage Railway, England, in 2007.
+This one is a newly rebuilt steam locomotive working on the Swanage Railway, England.

 Both Trevithick and Evans ultimately switched their attention to making steam trains, but another Cornish inventor, Goldsworthy Gurney (1793–1875), was convinced the idea of steam road vehicles still had legs.
 Quite literally.
 He designed an early steam carriage that would gallop along on rickety pins, just like a horse.
 When Gurney realized wheels could do the job much better, he built impressive steam buses and ran a service between London and Bath.
 Ultimately he was driven out of business by horse-powered stage coaches, which were faster and cheaper.
 John Scott Russell (1808–1882) also had to close a promising steam-coach business when one of his buses exploded on 29 July 1834, killing four passengers.
 It was the world's first fatal car accident.
 Horses everywhere breathed a huge sigh of relief: they'd be around for many years yet.
 Or so they thought, until a clever bunch of scientists showed up.